LeoGan/anonymizer/README.md

 - LLM recognizes and anonymizes text directly from the PDF.
 But LLM can't edit the PDF file directly.
   So, the Anonymizer saves the anonymized text only as a text.
 - Anonymized text and mapping are stored separately in different directories because of **security** reasons.
-- The anonymized file name compounded as the original file name and with `.anonymized` suffix and the mapping file name with `.mapping` suffix for easy identification and security reasons.
-- The anonymized text is stored in Markdown format so it saves the document structure information.
+- The anonymized file name is constructed from the original file name with an `.anonymized` suffix, and the mapping file name with a `.mapping` suffix, for easy identification and security reasons.- The anonymized text is stored in Markdown format so it saves the document structure information.
 - **Large files** are split into smaller chunks to be anonymized since LLMs can't handle large texts in one go.
 - **Mapping** is needed to make anonymization consistent between anonymized text chunks.
 Mapping also used to deanonymize the text.